 The clever bit is that Novos EFB adds a new, unique and very efficient means for prioritized multitasking amongst the Foreground tasks.
 Those tasks result from external or internal events that take place and need timely handling such as processing data from an interrupting device or taking action if a queue reaches its limit.

-More than a simplistic callback model, Novos EFB provides an organized, rule-based way of giving order to handling Foreground tasks so that timeliness is not impacted, race conditions eliminated and spaghetti code avoided.
-Contrary to the RTOS stack requirements in which each task requires its own stack, Novos EFB uses only a single stack for all Foreground operations, making it highly efficient with respect to RAM utilization.
+More than a simplistic callback model, Novos EFB provides a highly-organized, rule-based way of giving order to handling Foreground tasks so that timeliness is not impacted, race conditions eliminated and spaghetti code avoided.
+An RTOS requires each task to have its own stack, but Novos EFB uses only a single stack for all Foreground operations, making it highly efficient with respect to RAM utilization.
 More…

 Impressively, Novos EFB provides Hard Real-Time performance

 Because of the use of a simple, but turbocharged Super Loop architecture, EFB can provide hard real-time performance.
 This is achieved through the use of bespoke Novos foreground entities, regardless of what the application is doing in the background – a very efficient way to achieve a low level prioritization of background processes.
 The result is hard real-time performance, making Novos EFB a very powerful and excellent fit for most small applications.